Football in Ivory Coast

 Football is the most popular sport in Ivory Coast.
+50% of the Ivorian people consider themselves football fan.
+Algeria, Cameroon, Ghana, Morocco, Senegal and South Africa are the only African countries with an equal or higher percentage.

 The national team won the Africa Cup of Nations in Senegal in 1992.
 In 2006 they participated in the 2006 World Cup in Germany.
 The youth national teams have also done well in world championships, and the clubs from Ivory Coast have won several continental titles.
 The Ivory Coast national team won a second African cup of nations in 2015.

 Famous players from the country include Kolo Touré, Didier Drogba, Wilfried Bony, Yaya Touré, Gervinho, Seydou Doumbia, and Salomon Kalou.

-National Competitions
+National competitions

 The national championship, organised by the Ivorian Football Federation and sponsored by the company Orange, features 16 clubs in Division 1, 36 in Division 2, 36 in Division 3.

 Two national cups, the Coupe de Côte d'Ivoire and the Coupe Houphouët-Boigny, put these clubs to grips every year.

 International Competitions

 National Teams

 In 1984 the Ivory Coast organized the African Cup of Nations with matches in Abidjan and Bouaké.
 To support the National team and because of the popularity of this sport in the country, the government decided to close the schools for the duration of the competition.
 Although the national team was eliminated in the first round of the event, no course took place for 2 weeks.

 The national team won the African Cup of Nations in 1992 and was a finalist in the competition in 2006.
 In 2006, for the first time in its history, Ivory Coast qualified for the 2006 FIFA World Cup.
 In 2008, his Olympic team qualified for the 2008 Summer Olympics.